The Mountain Cur dog is a medium-sized dog weighing between 30-60 lbs. They may grow up to 26 inches, with males typically taller than the females.

 Do you have room in your life for a very high energy, working bred dog?

 This fascinating breed has a rich and colorful history.
-Inextricably linked to the early settlers that colonized the southern United States.
+It is inextricably linked to the early settlers that colonized the southern United States.

 Settlers were so dependent on this multi-talented, high energy working dog that Mountain Cur puppies were often accorded precious wagon space — normally reserved for human passengers!

-Suffice it to say, the Mountain Cur is a dog unlike any other – one that will literally give its life for yours!
+Suffice it to say, this is a dog unlike any other — one that will literally give its life for yours!

-The early settlers living in more established areas had less need of the Mountain Cur’s guard dog services, and the breed itself began to decline.
+However, after about the 1940’s, the influx of new settlers to the southern United States had slowed.
+As a result, the early settlers living in more established areas had less need of the Mountain Cur’s guard dog services.
+Then, the breed itself began to decline.

 They were much too busy carving out a place for their families in the wild country, with the help and protection of their faithful Mountain Cur dogs.

-For instance, they learned that the first Mountain Curs actually traveled with settlers from Europe and Spain (Brindle Mountain Cur) to New World.
+For instance, they learned the exact origin of the settlers.
+That the first Mountain Curs actually came specifically from Europe and Spain (Brindle Mountain Cur) to New World.

 The Kemmer Stock bloodline served as foundation stock dogs to create the United Kennel Club (UKC) Mountain Cur.

-Today, sometimes a Mountain Cur puppy will be referred to by a name that indicates the original cur bloodline stock, such as the Rocky Mountain Cur.
+Today still, sometimes a Mountain Cur puppy will be referred to by a name that indicates the original Cur bloodline stock.
+For example, the Rocky Mountain Cur.